jreed223/GetUP/README.md

     Test by checking off and completing a challenge on the calendar page, then close and reopen the app.
     Acceptance Criteria: The challenge should remain checked off when you reopen the app.

+### Jonathan - Metrics Page/Data Points

+- Goal Organization Accuracy
+This was tested by submittting multiple goals through firebase.
+I used an inspect widget to view the instances of goal lists being passed to the Metrics Queue to ensure  goals are assigned to the correct date.
+Acceptance Criteria: Goals that are active are organized into the correct list to have metrics calculated

+- Data Calculation Accuracy
+This was tested by comparing expected output to actual output.
+I configured the MetricsController with hard coded data initially, to ensure correct values where being returned.
+Using the organized goal lists I was able to inspect and goals and compare calculation to the graph results.
+Acceptance Criteria: Goal lists are calculated and returned as Metrics Data in order by date

+- Metrics Queue update
+This was tested by adding goals as a user and observing the results of the MetricsQueue and the the MetricsQueue Data after already being initialized.
+Acceptance Criteria: The Metrics Queue accurately updates the data for the current day

+- UI testing
+Tested all widgets for tooltip responsivenes by observing the program output compare to user input Acceptance Criteria: Tooltip accurately represents data